talsma-ict/reflection/README.md

 ## Package 'strings'

-The `ToStringBuilder` is a convenient builder for `toString()` representations contains named field appenders.
-It can easily be instantiated by the static `reflect` method.
+The `ToStringBuilder` is a convenient builder for `toString()` representations containing named field appenders.
+It is part of the reflection library because it can easily be instantiated for any bean by the static `reflect` method.

 ## Package 'errorhandling'